luka-j/stories/README.md

 part is delimited by a dot (.)).
 Each variable goes into its own line.
 Variables are stored in no particular order.

+Current state of the book can be obtained using `Book#getState` method.

+#### Special variables

+Special variables _shall_ start and end with at least one underscore.

+Only special variable present by default at this moment is the chapter counter, \_\_chapter\_\_.
+It is 1-based index of the current chapter and is  incremented on each chapter ending and fetched on each chapter beginning.
+If chapter counter is larger than chapter count, book is regarded as finished.

 ## Syntax and statements